1. WHY ARE SEVERAL OF MY BOOKS FREE? WHY DON'T YOU GET A PUBLISHER?

 I'm asked this alot.
-People tell me they'd willingly pay for my stories and I thank them for that.
+People tell me they'd willingly pay for all of my stories and I thank them for that.
 I've also been approached by e-book publishers, but at the time that's not the road I want to travel.
-Perhaps when I retire, or if I had an absolutely amazing offer ... ?
+Perhaps if I had an absolutely amazing offer ... ?

 At the present time writing is my hobby, my enjoyment.
 I work on it when I want.
 If I had someone breathing down my neck, asking when I would be done, demanding this or that, it wouldn't be fun anymore!